rstudio/bigD/README.md

 heinäkuuta 24 14:44:22 '18 -0800
 ```

 Time zone support is super comprehensive.
-We can attach a time zone ID to a datetime string.
+We can attach a time zone ID to a datetime string or provide it with the `use_tz` argument.

 ``` r
 fdt(